 In my blog Marketing 101 I identified the different markets.
 In this blog, let‘s talk about which avenue will fit the small farm program best.
 I‘m assuming you have a website, business cards and all the fundamental start up steps have been completed.
-Bryan Zak from the SBDC can help with start up packages and the service is free.
+An agent from the (Small Business Development Center) can help with start up packages and the service is free.

 For our illustration a small farm will be 3,500 plants in the field.
 I won‘t go into all the steps and history that has taken place before you start to harvest but be sure you are ready.
 That means a mature peony.
 Maybe 2 or up to 5 years old, depending on your growing conditions.
 Coolers and good cold chain management is in place.
 Assuming your peonies are mature, you could get up to 35,000 stems for market.
 Usually that takes several years so let‘s say you have 15,000 stems.
 Who is your market?

 Keeping in mind, if you don‘t deliver, it‘s the kiss of death.
 When you say you‘ll send 100 stems a week for the season (4 to 6 weeks) to a florist, you better do it.
 Don‘t obligate yourself for more than you can deliver.
 Florists are loyal and fun to work with once you have an established relationship.
 There are ’occasional‘ florists who order when they have a contract secured and there are florists that have weekly standing orders.
 How do you find your florist customer?

 Are you into talking to the DIY, holding the hand of your brides?
 We have a photo on the wall one of our earlier customers sent to us with a picture of the bride at her first fitting.
 We wrote on the picture ’don‘t forget‘.
 Yes, ’don‘t forget‘ this may be the most important day in the life of your customer.
 I know farms that love to work with brides and their Moms.
 You‘ll get the most $$ per stem from this source, but also the most service needs.